Verb–object–subject word order: Arabic (special cases)

-Arabic is a language that is primarily SVO order.
-However, VSO also occurs from subject adjunction.
+Classical Arabic has free word order due to its use of case endings to mark grammatical case, but VSO sentences are the default.
+Modern Standard Arabic is more likely to use SVO order (under the influence of colloquial varieties which prefer or require it due to the loss of case endings).
+However, VOS order is sometimes used in both Classical and Modern Standard Arabic in special cases.

 The first table (note that Arabic is written from right to left) will illustrate the SVO form of the sentence, the second table will illustrate the VSO form, and the third table will illustrate the VOS form:

 The first table is meant to give a basic understanding of the general form of sentences in Arabic.

 The second table displays a VSO sentence in which the verb appears at the beginning of the sentence and is followed by the subject and the object.
 Such a sentence is produced by moving the verb to the empty CP, which is the sister of the IP, and results in the production from SVO to VOS.
 The subject (the teacher) uses the nominative case, and the object (the lesson) uses the accusative case.

 The third table displays a VOS sentence.
 At first glance, that process seems very similar to the VSO word order, but the reality is rather different.
 Rather than the V moving forward, the S actually moves from the beginning position of SVO to the end position of VOS.
 That is because of a process known as subject adjunction in which the subject may be unmentioned.
 Here is an example of subject adjunction: